georglauterbach/k8s-dns/README.md

 # `k8s-dns`

-Easy yet powerful BIND9 DNS server for containers.
+Easy yet powerful BIND9 DNS server for containers running on Alpine with Bash.
 Built with K8s-support in mind.

 This project aims to supply the user with a dead-simple container that is highly customizable.
 We believe that users can easily write BIND9 configuration files themselves - therefore, we do not provide environment variables that will be parsed into configuration files.